L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 Red Sammy’s wife continues to give hints and clues, especially after the grandmother brings up the Misfit.
 It is as though Red Sammy’s wife is trying to tell the grandmother that the Misfit is not only in the area but has already come by the Tower, or at the very least his goons had.
 Perhaps what she is assuming isn’t an assumption at all but instead what has already happened.

 What Type of Warning is it? – Although this is merely speculative, could it be that Red Sammy is in cahoots with the Misfit?
-Thus, this is the part of the story that the title originates, point out that although Red Sammy may appear to be good despite the fact that he may not be after all.
+Thus, this is the part of the story that the title originates, pointing out that although Red Sammy may appear to be good despite the fact that he may not be after all.

 Religious Reference – Since Flannery O’Connor is known for being a Catholic writer who often writes with religious themes in mind, some believe that this scene in the story can be compared to the story Jesus told about the Good Samaritan in the bible.
 However, some literary theorists believe it relates to a passage in the Bible that states: